YidongDu/Team-8-final-project/imu_factors/README.md

-We follow the GTSAM example IMUKittiExampleGPS, and remove the GPS measurements to get preintegrated IMU factors
+We follow the GTSAM example IMUKittiExampleGPS, and remove the GPS measurements to get preintegrated IMU factors.